Insight • Design craft

 • UI components and icons: minimum 3:1 contrast ratio

-• Yellow text on white: almost never accessible
+• Yellow text on white is almost never accessible.

-• Thin text on colored backgrounds: thin weights lose readability faster
+• Thin text on coloured backgrounds loses readability faster than heavier weights.

 For a complete accessibility review framework, see our creative audit checklist.

-• Primary: main brand color for key actions and accents
+• Primary: main brand colour for key actions and accents

-• Secondary: supporting brand color for variety and hierarchy
+• Secondary: supporting brand colour for variety and hierarchy

-• Accent: a third color for highlights, badges, and special elements
+• Accent: a third colour for highlights, badges, and special elements

 • Neutrals: backgrounds, borders, text, and subtle UI elements